sony/esstra/doc/case-study/openssl.md

 ```

 > [!NOTE]
-> You can provide multiple ELF files as arguments to the ESSTRA Utility.
+> You can provide multiple ELF files as arguments to ESSTRA Utility.

 The complete output in YAML format can be found in
 [yaml-report](./output-examples/openssl/esstra_scan_on_openssl_elf.yaml).

 ## License Analysis Using FOSSology

-The ESSTRA Utility includes a feature that adds license information to the metadata of each
+ESSTRA Utility includes a feature that adds license information to the metadata of each file.
-file.
 Below are the steps to add the license information of the OpenSSL source files to the metadata
 of the binaries/ELFs (generated during build) using this feature.